MARTIMM/gnome-gtk3/docs/content-docs/reference/Glib/MainLoop.md

 Description
 ===========

-Note that this is a low level module, please take a look at **Gnome::Gtk3::MainLoop** first.
+Note that this is a low level module, please take a look at **Gnome::Gtk3::Main** first.

 The main event loop manages all the available sources of events for GLib and GTK+ applications.
 These events can come from any number of different types of sources such as file descriptors (plain files, pipes or sockets) and timeouts.

-To allow multiple independent sets of sources to be handled in different threads, each source is associated with a N-GMainContext.
-A N-GMainContext can only be running in a single thread, but sources can be added to it and removed from it from other threads.
-All functions which operate on a N-GMainContext or a built-in N-GSource are thread-safe.
+To allow multiple independent sets of sources to be handled in different threads, each source is associated with a *MainContext*.
+A *MainContext* can only be running in a single thread, but sources can be added to it and removed from it from other threads.
+All functions which operate on a *MainContext* or a built-in N-GSource are thread-safe.
 Contexts are described by **Gnome::Gio::MainContext**

 Each event source is assigned a priority.
 The default priority, G_PRIORITY_DEFAULT, is 0.
 Values less than 0 denote higher priorities.
 Values greater than 0 denote lower priorities.
 Events from high priority sources are always processed before events from lower priority sources.

-The N-GMainLoop data type represents a main event loop.
-A N-GMainLoop is created with `new()` or `new(:context)`.
+The *MainLoop* data type represents a main event loop.
+A *MainLoop* is created with `new()` or `new(:context)`.
 After adding the initial event sources, `run()` is called.
 This continuously checks for new events from each of the event sources and dispatches them.
 Finally, the processing of an event from one of the sources leading to a call to `quit()` will exit the main loop, and `run()` returns.

-It is possible to create new instances of N-GMainLoop recursively.
+It is possible to create new instances of *MainLoop* recursively.
 This is often used in GTK+ applications when showing modal dialog boxes.
-Note that event sources are associated with a particular N-GMainContext, and will be checked and dispatched for all main loops associated with that N-GMainContext.
+Note that event sources are associated with a particular *MainContext*, and will be checked and dispatched for all main loops associated with that *MainContext*.

 GTK+ contains wrappers of some of these functions, e.g. gtk_main(), gtk_main_quit() and gtk_events_pending().